Suspicious fires at rabbi’s Arlington home, Needham synagogue under investigation

 There were no threats made and no graffiti on the building but the fire is being investigated as a possible hate crime.

+A $20,000 reward is being offered for information that leads to an arrest and conviction, according to Anti-Defamation League Director Robert Trestan.

+“There is an important need for this investigation to be concluded quickly to restore a sense of safety and security amongst the community,” he said.

-The FBI, ATF, state police, and State Fire Marshal Peter J. Ostroskey’s office are assisting local authorities with an investigation.
+The FBI, ATF, Massachusetts State Police, and State Fire Marshal Peter J. Ostroskey’s office are assisting local authorities with an investigation.

 “The investigative team is bringing all necessary resources to these fires, which may or may not be connected,” a spokesperson for Ostroskey’s office said in a press release.